brooksnicholai/perceptyx_challenge/README.md

 db from github provided for the challenge

-my sql app code
+my sql app code which will: connect to DB, run SQL select, disconnect from DB, and display result

-docker image with salt installed